Last modified: 2023-09-10 17:43

 Playing MIDI files to OPL2/3, EMU8000, or EMU10K1 on Linux/ALSA

 When PC audio moved from the ISA bus to PCI, DOS compatibility was broken and music started getting mangled for no good reason.
 What was to like about it?
 It was a non-upgrade that screwed us up for years and from which we never completely recovered.

 In the transition from ISA to PCI, and particularly with the introduction of AC'97, audio chipset manufacturers took the opportunity to drop multi-clocking from their products.
 All PCM input had to be resampled to the one frequency that the hardware supported.
 This was often done very poorly (the Sound Blaster Live! being a notorious example), resulting in a dramatic loss of audio quality.
 Even if it was done well, it was still an unnecessary sacrifice of audio quality.

 Later developments in the sound stacks of Windows and Linux only served to put more nails in the coffin of sound quality.
 Out of the box, all audio sources are resampled to a fixed rate and mixed in software.
 The only thing left for the audio hardware to do is the digital-to-analog conversion.
 Such a treatment is appropriate for garbage-grade AC'97, but if a sound card with a real 44.1 kHz clock is installed, it takes a lot of tweaking and workarounds to prevent CD audio from getting mangled en route from the application layer to the hardware.

-This is not progress.
-This is not better.
-It is just dumbing down and cheaping out.
+This was not progress.
+This was not better.
+It was just dumbing down and cheaping out.

 Enough has been written about "the" Sound Blaster 16 (SB16) that I won't repeat it all here, but it's important to note that "the" SB16 is really a bunch of different models that evolved in several important ways over a span of about 5 years.